Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/02_zOS_Connect/index.md

 •	EDUCHAN resource is defined and installed in the backend CICS region

 To create a Service in IBM Explorer for z/OS, first switch the perspective to z/OS Connect Enterprise Edition
 1. From the main menu, select `Window > Perspective > Open Perspective > Other`.
-The Select Perspective wizard opens.
+The Open Perspective wizard opens.
 2. Select `z/OS Connect Enterprise Edition`

 ![Perspective](../../assets/images/perspective.png)